sysprog21/rv32emu/docs/instruction.md

 within 32 bytes of where you are, but then it is still in `x1` and not a popular register.
 There is no compressed version of the auipc instruction, for example.

-In pure 16-bit instructions you can freely walk around pointer graphs, index into arrays, jump around, jump up, jump up, and get down, add, subtract, and do bitwise operations, but you can not invoke system calls or load addresses of global variables or constants.
+In pure 16-bit instructions, one can freely navigate pointer graphs, index into arrays, perform jumps, addition, subtraction, and bitwise operations.
+However, invoking system calls or loading addresses of global variables or constants is not possible.

-So you could almost do a 16-bit instruction RISC-V hardware core that emulates other instructions with traps but executes at full speed when running 16-bit instructions.
-You would need to add a few additional 16-bit instructions for accessing CSRs, loading addresses, and handling traps.
+With this in mind, an almost complete 16-bit instruction RISC-V hardware core could be designed to emulate other instructions with traps, while running 16-bit instructions at full speed.
+A few additional 16-bit instructions would be required to handle accessing CSRs, loading addresses, and managing traps.

 ## Decode RISC-V instructions

 Various RISC-V instruction set simulators decode instructions using a series of nested `switch` statements.

 First, they switch on non-C vs. C (compressed if implemented) bits 1:0.
-Next, they switch on the "opcode" field bits 6:2, such as `OP-IMM`, `LOAD`, or `BRANCH`.
-Then, they typically switch on the "funct3" field bits 14:12, which distinguish instructions like `ADD`, `SLT`, `SLTU`, `AND`, `OR`, `XOR`, `SLL`, `SRL` for arithmetic operations, or `BEQ`, `BNE`, `BLT`, `BLTU`, `BGE`, `BGEU` for conditional branches, or the operand size for loads and stores.
+Next, they switch on the "opcode" field bits 6:2, such as `op-imm`, `load`, or `branch`.
+Then, they typically switch on the "funct3" field bits 14:12, which distinguish instructions like `add`, `slt`, `sltu`, `and`, `or`, `xor`, `sll`, `srl` for arithmetic operations, or `beq`, `bne`, `blt`, `bltu`, `bge`, `bgeu` for conditional branches, or the operand size for loads and stores.
-Finally, for certain instructions, they switch on the "funct7" field bits 31:25 to differentiate between `ADD`/`SUB` or `SRL`/`SRA`, for example.
+Finally, for certain instructions, they switch on the "funct7" field bits 31:25 to differentiate between `add`/`sub` or `srl`/`sra`, for example.

 ## Reference
 * [RISC-V: An Overview of the Instruction Set Architecture](http://web.cecs.pdx.edu/~harry/riscv/RISCV-Summary.pdf)